vgcharan/Advanced-NLP-Workshop-2025/README.md

 **Advanced NLP with Transformers**

 ## Abstract
-This workshop introduced participants to the foundations and applications of large language models (LLMs), with focus on adaptation strategies like RAG and fine-tuning.
+This workshop introduced participants to the foundations and applications of large language models (LLMs), with focus on adaptation strategies like prompting, RAG and fine-tuning.
 In addition, current research trends and recent advances in the field were explored.
 The session covered both conceptual insights and practical strategies for applying LLMs in real-world contexts.

 ## Repository Contents
 - `slides.pdf` — main presentation deck